PAGE CONTENT:

 Step 6.
 Click "Login Items" under the Users & Groups options.

 Step 7.
-Select the login item you wish to deactivate and click "-" underneath the list to delete it.
+To deactivate a login item, select it from the list and click the "-" underneath to delete it.

 Step 8.
 Repeat for any superfluous logins.